 The competition is motivated by the challenges faced by fire fighting UAVs.
-It will be organized in two stages: simulation qualifiers and in-person finals.
-The finals will take place during the conference, allowing for students to meet and participate in the conference.
+It will be organized in two phases, according to the timeline below.
+The first phase (“qualifiers”), involving simulation, will take place remotely.
+The second phase (“finals”), involving live trials, will take place at the conference venue, allowing the finalists to meet and participate in the conference.

 We will provide ROS – Gazebo based simulation environment for you to test your code, starting from low level control, all the way towards path planning and mission execution.

-During ICUAS 22 we will build a motion capture arena where selected teams from the simulation phase can compete and test their code in a laboratory setup environment.
+During ICUAS 22 we will build a motion capture arena where the (representatives of) the best teams from the simulation phase would be invited to compete and test their code in a laboratory setup environment.

 Task 1: Exploration